Luke-ebbis/protein-structure-comparison/README.md

 pixi install
 ```

 Because of the dependency on apptainer, this workflow only works on linux.
+Pixi
+installs all the requirements: conda, pymol and snakemake.
+Snakemake takes care of
+the rest.

 ## Usage

 Run `pixi run help` for the help page.
 Targets can be made using `pixi run make <target>`

 ## Example

+### Alignment between 2 V atpases

 In this example, we will compare the structures of yeast V-ATPase state 2 ([6O7W](https://www.rcsb.org/structure/6O7W)) to that of Citrus ([7UWB](https://www.rcsb.org/structure/7UWB))